-Maximizing this metric allows the maximum number of pairs with two valid beams to be included in the fit, while, as a second priority, maximizing the number of segments included close to the center of the fit.
-If multiple values of have the same M value, the with the minimum magnitude is chosen.
+Maximizing this metric allows the maximum number of cycles with pairs of valid beams to be included in the fit, while, as a second priority, maximizing the number of cycles with segments included close to the center of the fit.
+If multiple values of have the same M value, the median of those chosen as y_ctr.

 We have chosen Lsearch so that, for a Gaussian distribution of across-track offsets with a standard deviation of 45 m, for 95% of all RPTs in a 12-cycle mission, at least 10 repeats will be identified as valid.
 Monte-Carlo calculations based on this calculation give an Lsearch value of 110 m.
 The across-track offset is then selected that allows the maximum number of pairs to be included within a 2 Lsearch window.
-The location of the height-change measurement is reported as lat0, lon0 with corresponding local coordinates x0, y0.
+The location of the height-change measurement is reported as (mean_pass_lat, mean_pass_lon ?) lat0, lon0 with corresponding local coordinates x0, y0.

 Reference-shape Correction